 These biscuits are super simple to make.
 No biscuit cutters or rolling pin needed and the results are fluffy, buttery biscuits.

 Briggs' Buttermilk Biscuits

-We love how the tops and bottoms of these biscuits are slightly crispy and the inside stays tender and flaky.
+We love how the tops and bottoms of these biscuits are slightly crispy and the insides stays tender and flaky.

 Campfire Buttermilk Biscuits